 Think ballet is all pointe shoes and tutus?
 Think again.

 The first version of Spartacus seen on Australian stages was choreographed by László Seregi.
-It premiered in 1990 and toured New York, Washington DC and Costa Mesa.ARTISTS OF THE AUSTRALIAN BALLET.
+It was premiered by The Australian Ballet in 1978 and toured New York, Washington DC and Costa Mesa.ARTISTS OF THE AUSTRALIAN BALLET.
 PHOTOGRAPHY BRANCO GAICA

 NEVER MISS A MOMENT